DanielGibson/DanielGibson.github.io/content/post/ideapad-linux.md

 events anymore - this most probably is a firmware bug[^fn:fw-bug].

-I have a patch that adds a 2.5 second sleep right before suspend at the appropriate place in the **amd_pmc** kernel module, which will [hopefully be merged](https://lore.kernel.org/platform-driver-x86/20260512202645.1549111-1-daniel@gibson.sh/t/#u) in the Linux kernel.
+I have a patch that adds a 2.5 second sleep right before suspend at the appropriate place in the **amd_pmc** kernel module.

+**_Update:_**  It is in the upstream Linux kernel now, in kernel 7.2 Release Candidates and stable/longterm versions 7.1.5 and 6.18.41 and 6.12.100 and 6.6.147.

-Until it has been merged (and that kernel version ends up in your Linux distribution), you can use **my out-of-tree version of the module** that contains the patches and should work with Kernel 6.5 and newer.
+Until that ends up in your Linux distribution, you can use **my out-of-tree version of the module** that contains the patches and should work with Kernel 6.5 and newer.
 You can find it and installation instructions at **https://github.com/DanielGibson/amd_pmc-ideapad**,